Plug nozzle: In aircraft and missiles

 The jet-engine plug nozzle has its origins in rocketry but has also been studied over the years, but not used, for supersonic cruise aircraft such as the Boeing SST, the proposed General Electric Variable Cycle Engine, with its acoustic plug nozzle, and Concorde.
 However, it was used for the AGM-28 Hound Dog missile and the Tu-144 airliner.
-The plug / "external-expanding" nozzle has a central plug and a freely-expanding supersonic jet rather than a diverging cone surface to contain the internal supersonic expansion as in a delaval con-di nozzle.
+The plug / "external-expanding" nozzle has a central plug and a freely-expanding supersonic jet rather than a diverging cone surface to contain the internal supersonic expansion as in a delaval convergent-divergent nozzle (con-di) nozzle.
 The Pratt & Whitney J52 aircraft engine used in the supersonic AGM-28 Hound Dog missile used a plug nozzle which performed better over the missile's flight envelope than either a convergent or a con-di nozzle.
 A translating center-body was used on the non-afterburning Kolesov RD-36-51A engine used for the Tupolev Tu-144D supersonic airliner.
 The center-body was perforated and compressed air forced into the exhaust jet through the perforations to attenuate the noise.

 Weight and cooling are typical concerns with aircraft plug nozzles.
 A plug nozzle design evaluated at the National Gas Turbine Establishment was rejected for the Concorde engine due to the weight penalty from the required variable features and concerns about adequate plug cooling during reheat operation.

-Plug nozzle model tests have shown reduced noise levels compared to traditional convergent-divergent nozzles.
+Plug nozzle model tests have shown reduced noise levels compared to traditional con-di nozzles.

 Propelling nozzles for subsonic aircraft have used a center-body/bullet/cone to give the nozzle exit area required to set an axial compressor running-line correctly on its map.
 The first operational German turbojet engines with axial compressors, the Jumo 004 and BMW 003, needed a different exhaust nozzle areas for running properly at each of the operating regimes: start/idle, climb, high speed, high altitude.
 A nozzle with a fore/aft-translating "bullet" restrictive body in the center was chosen for each design.
 It provided area control with relatively simple actuation and matched the annular shape of the turbine exhaust.